nathanjhood/UBento/README.md

         # in a Bash script cannot be empty; comment lines are ignored.
         # A function should at least have a ':' (null command).
         # https://tldp.org/LDP/abs/html/functions.html#EMPTYFUNC

+        # StoneyDSP EDIT: I'd like to find a way to capture our password using an
+        # ecryption routine here to store our pwd into some kind of cookie file for
+        # local re-use (xauth?)
     }

     sudo_resetpasswd()